 Demographic groups.
-We calibrate the racial income shifter μ_W for white households to match the ratio of average incomes between white and Black households of 1.73 (Current Population Survey, 2018).16 The resulting value implies a boost of 16% for white households.
-The remaining income difference arises from persistent differences due to the different location choices of Black and white households across high- and low-opportunity areas, as well as pensions.
-In spatial equilibrium, the complementarity between the racial and the spatial income shifters in workers' income processes creates an incentive for more productive households (in terms of idiosyncratic and group-level productivity) to locate in high-productivity areas.17 As a result of the lower racial income shifter applying to their log income process, Black households face income levels with both a lower average and more downside risk, which is consistent with empirical patterns (e.g., Kermani & Wong, 2021).
+We calibrate the racial income shifter μ_W for white households to match the ratio of average incomes between white and Black households of 1.73 (Current Population Survey, 2018).19 The resulting value implies a boost of 16% for white households.
+The remaining income difference arises due to the location choices of Black and white households across high- and low-opportunity areas, as well as pensions.
+In spatial equilibrium, the complementarity between the racial and the spatial income shifters in workers' income processes creates an incentive for more productive households (in terms of idiosyncratic and group-level productivity) to locate in high-productivity areas.20 As a result of the lower racial income shifter in their log income process, Black households face income levels with both a lower average and more downside risk, which is consistent with empirical patterns (e.g., Kermani & Wong, 2021).